shivannis/xandr-docs-public/xandr-docs/articles/invest/buyer-geo-analytics-report.md

 The **Buyer Geo Analytics** report allows you to break down delivery and performance by geographic area.
 Sample use cases for this report
 include:

-- Buyers who would like to optimize their ad campaigns
+- Buyers who would like to optimize their ad campaigns.
-- Buyers who need to report to their client advertisers or agencies on line item delivery by geo
+- Buyers who need to report to their client advertisers or agencies on line item delivery by geo.

 This report can break down performance along the following geographic boundaries: